Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

-\end{itemize} Let $\zeta$ be a non-negative $\mathcal{F}_{j}$-measurable random variable.
-The two points observed above imply that
+Let $\zeta$ be a non-negative $\mathcal{F}_{j}$-measurable random variable.
+Using the three incompatible scenarios discussed above, we get

-Note that we put aside the $Y^y_{jh_k}=Z_j$ case, for in that case the argument of independence we are about to use for the second term on the right-hand side of \eqref{last_term} falls apart.
-That term can be rewritten as
+Note that we put aside the $Z^y_{jh_k}=Y_j$ case in the first term, for in that case the argument of independence we are about to use falls apart.
+The first term on the right-hand side in \eqref{D:last_term} can be rewritten as